mscheltienne/meg-tests/doc/advanced/settings.rst

 Reset between pulses
 ~~~~~~~~~~~~~~~~~~~~

-To speed-up the phantom acquisition, we can change the reset time between dipole
+To speed-up the phantom acquisition, we can change the time we wait after a channel
-pulses.
+reset.
+This will likely reduce the quality of the first epochs per dipole, but they will
+be rejected by the fitting tool.

 .. code-block:: bash

     $ cat /neuro/dacq/setup/megacq.defs | grep phantom
-    $ sudo nano /neuro/dacq/setup/megacq.defs

 The setting to change is ``DEFphantomWaitAfterReset`` which defaults to 3000 ms.